nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 27 (DS).md

 So, it's a used, broken, but definitely more medium-sized creature-sized, more human-sized than small creature-sized.
 Um, you do also find, um, remnants of some, um, of like what looks to be kind of like a, a lunchbox sort of thing.
 Um, again, not really goblin style things, but, uh, looks like it belonged to somebody.
 Like, and it's like a, it's like a handkerchief, kind of like one of those handkerchiefs that gets, that they wrap a bunch of food in and that kind of thing.
 Um, and it only strikes, it, it only pops out to you, um, because it's, um, it's relatively new, um, or fresh here, which could imply that it might've been Violet's lunch.

 Oh, okay.
 Okay.
 Okay.
 I'll definitely take that, um, and the staff.
 Mm-hmm.
 Um, I don't know.
-Uh, I mean, I know the magic things, but Poe, I imagine you do too.
+Uh, I mean, I know the magic things, but Po, I imagine you do too.
 Can you make anything out of this staff?
 Um.
 Uh, mm-hmm.
 How, what?
 Oh, oh, here they are.
 Mm.
 Um, yeah, yeah, sure, I, absolutely.
 Yeah.
 All right.
 This is quite the treat.
 Yeah, you're, you're a magic guy, you do magic stuff.
-So, Poe, I would like you to go ahead and make a reason roll for me.
+So, Po, I would like you to go ahead and make a reason roll for me.
 And if you have a skill that you would like to apply to that, um, you can pitch that to me if you would like.

 Yeah, I've, um, I've got the blacksmithing and the magic skills.
 Mm-hmm.
 No, I think I could use to, you know, hey, hey, how was this crafted and what's its purpose, magic crafting as well as funding.
 Yeah.
 Um.
 Um.
 Okay.
 So, yeah, go ahead and roll, um, either one.
 Just, just choose one of those as the skill that you're applying.
 Um, or how do I, how do I choose one, huh?
 Uh, well, on the reason skill, or the reason thing, there will be a dial, dial up.
 Oh.
 And in there, there's a drop down for skills, and you can choose one.